Easter events happening around River Region

 New Home Baptist Church hosts "Road to Resurrection": Located in Titus, New Home Baptist Church offers the chance to travel the roads of Jerusalem as if you were in ancient Israel.
 The event will be held Sunday from 3 p.m. to 5 p.m.
 The tour will feature reenactments from the final days of Jesus' life.

-Dixie Lions Club 'Beeping' Easter Egg Hunt: Tuesday, the Dixie Lions Club of Montgomery will partner with Alabama Industries for Dead and Blind to host an Easter egg hunt for visually-impaired children.
-Held at Ida Belle Young Park on Vaughn Road near the playground for visually-impaired kids, the event runs from 2 p.m. to 4 p.m.
+Dixie Lions Club 'Beeping' Easter Egg Hunt: Tuesday, the Dixie Lions Club of Montgomery will partner with Alabama Industries for Deaf and Blind to host an Easter egg hunt for visually-impaired children.
+Held at Ida Belle Young Park on Vaughn Road near the playground for visually-impaired kids, the event will take place Tuesday and runs from 2 p.m. to 4 p.m.

 "Easter at the Gazebo": Next Saturday downtown Linden will be filled with children and their families as the city partners with the Linden Ministerial Association to hold its "Easter at the Gazebo" event.
 The event starts at 8 a.m. and ends at 1 p.m.
 There will be crafts and food vendors, a space to take a picture with the Easter Bunny, music, storytime and even an Easter egg hunt.
 Vendor forms are available online.